1: It always starts. Once Upon a time

 "Do you think that guy over there will let me play with his animal?
 What do they call it?"
 She was looking over her shoulder as she spoke.
 "A dog?
 It looks like a wolf to me.
 But it doesn't look like it's going to try to eat him.
 He keeps throwing that ball, and the wolf, I mean dog, just brings it right back to him."
 She giggled as she shoved apple slices into her mouth.

 A woman sat on a bench not far from where the little girl was and took notice of her.
 She watched from afar as the girl carried on a conversation on her own.
-She looked around to see if anyone else may notice that the little girl was alone.
-No one seemed to notice her, and no one appeared to be in a panic that they were missing their daughter.
+She looked around to see if anyone else had noticed that the little girl was alone.
+No one appeared to be in a panic that they were missing their daughter.
 She finally decided that the child was sitting there by herself and went over to check on her.

 "Hi, are you here with anyone?
 Are you all alone?"
 The woman softly smiled as she bent down onto one knee to look the girl in the eye.

 The little girl smiled back – she had no fear of talking to someone she didn't know.
 "I'm not alone…..
-I'm here with Zyan!"
+I'm here with Zyon!"
 Her grey eyes twinkled as she answered the woman.

-The woman looked around to see if anyone was paying attention to this small child – the park was starting to empty as it was nearing supper time, and there wasn't anyone who seemed concerned for this little girl talking to a stranger.
+The woman looked around to see if anyone was paying attention to this small child, but she was all alone – the park was starting to empty as it was nearing supper time, and there wasn't anyone who seemed concerned for this little girl talking to a stranger.
 "Will you come with me?
 I want to help you find your parents."

 "My name is Lucy.
 What's your name, sweetheart?"
-The woman questioned as she pulled out her cell phone and waited for someone on the other end to answer.
+The woman questioned as she pulled out her cell phone and was waiting for someone on the other end to answer.

 "Isabella."
 The girl did not show any signs of being afraid as she smiled from ear to ear, staring up at the woman that found her.

 "Yes, hi – I have a non-emergency call.
 There is a little girl that was sitting on a bench in Hyde's Park by herself.
-She doesn't have any parents around and was there by herself for a couple of hours, from what I can tell.
+She doesn't have any parents around and has been here for a couple of hours from what I can tell.
 Yes, I'm walking her to the entrance of the park.
 Thank you!"
 She hung her phone up and placed it in her pocket.
 "There is a policeman up here at the entrance that is going to help you find your parents.
 How old are you?"

 The little girl held up her hand, showing all five of her fingers to the woman.
 Lucy returned her contagious smile.